Case study: Complete services for the range and test-site community

 Keeping the range on the cutting edge

 The Reagan Test Site includes some of the world's most sophisticated instrumentation for performing vital space surveillance operations and satellite tracking.
 This instrumentation is located on eight islands throughout Kwajalein Atoll.
-Kwajalein Range Services operates, maintains, and modernizes the range instrumentation systems including radars, telemetry, optics, communications and information services, mission control, and safety systems.
+Kwajalein Range Services operated, maintained, and modernized the range instrumentation systems including radars, telemetry, optics, communications and information services, mission control, and safety systems.

 Improving today's war fighter

-Kwajalein Range Services helped the U.S. Missile Defense Agency conduct the largest, most complex missile defense flight test ever attempted: Flight Test Integrated-01 and Flight Test Operations-01.
+Kwajalein Range Services helped the U.S. Missile Defense Agency conduct the largest, most complex missile defense flight test ever attempted at the time: Flight Test Integrated-01 and Flight Test Operations-01.